ietf-wg-cellar/flac-specification/flac.md

     </front>
 </reference>

 There MUST be at least one index point in every track in a cuesheet except for the lead-out track, which MUST have zero.
-For CD-DA, the number of index points SHOULD NOT be more than 100.
+For CD-DA, the number of index points MUST NOT be more than 100.

 #### Cuesheet track index point